Vrajesh420/VrajeshBookStore/VrajeshBookStore/README.txt

 Created the New CoverTypeRepository and ICoverTypeRepository and updated the CoverTypeRepository from the CategoryRepository 1149
-Updated the ICoverTypeRepository like the ICategoryRepository and fix the errors by using quick actions
+Updated the ICoverTypeRepository like the ICategoryRepository and fix the errors by using quick actions 1154
+Added the CoverType to IUnitOfWork and UnitOfWork as per the given one and push to git hub